bvgastel/xmas/README.md

 Contents
 ========

-- notulen			The minutes, only the TeX sources.
+- minutes			The minutes, only the TeX sources.
-- voorbereiding 	Files used during preparation plus plan
+- preparation	 	Files used during preparation plus plan
 - xmas-info			Information on xmas (pdf)